tyler-smith/bitcoin-abc/doc/dnsseed-policy.md

-Bitcoin ABC BCH-relevant DNS seed information
+Bitcoin Cash BCH-relevant DNS seed information
 =============================================

-Bitcoin ABC uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.
+Bitcoin Cash uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.